150+ Rare Words in English

 The word dolorous and its meaning

-The dolorous melody of the song perfectly captured the mood of the grieving crowd.
+The dolorous melody of the song reflected the grief in the room.

 35.